 75 Francis Street, Boston, MA 02115

-Mesothelioma patients can access first-class cancer care at Brigham and Women’s Hospital (BWH) in Boston access first-class cancer care.
-The hospital offers the promise of unrivaled diagnosis and treatment of cancer, with a major emphasis on mesothelioma and related pleural conditions thanks to its partnership with the Dana-Farber Cancer Institute and Harvard Medical School family.
+Mesothelioma patients at Brigham and Women’s Hospital (BWH) in Boston access first-class cancer care.
+The hospital offers the promise of unrivaled diagnosis and treatment of cancer with a major emphasis on mesothelioma and related pleural conditions thanks to its partnership with the Dana-Farber Cancer Institute and Harvard Medical School family.

-BWH is home to the prestigious International Mesothelioma Program (IMP), which places a special emphasis on effective, cutting-edge treatments for pleural mesothelioma that significantly extend patients’ lives.
+BWH is home to the prestigious International Mesothelioma Program (IMP), which places a special emphasis on the latest effective treatments for pleural mesothelioma that significantly extend patients’ lives.

-Founded in 1832 as the nation’s first all-maternity hospital, BWH arose from the 1980 merger of three prestigious Harvard teaching hospitals.
-Every year, this 793-bed facility, with locations throughout the Boston metropolitan area, admits an estimated 46,000 inpatient admissions.
-In addition, more than 15,000 people including 3,000 physicians, fellows and residents, more than 1,000 researchers and 2,800 nurses are employed by the hospital.
+Founded in 1832 as the nation’s first all-maternity hospital, BWH emerged from the 1980 merger of three prestigious Harvard teaching hospitals.
+Every year, this 793-bed facility with locations throughout the Boston metropolitan area admits an estimated 46,000 inpatient admissions.

-BWH has long been hailed as a leading medical destination, as evidenced by its continuous ranking for 23 straight years in U.S. News & World Report’s “Honor Roll of America’s Best Hospitals.”
-The publication also ranked the Dana-Farber/Brigham and Women’s Cancer Center fourth best cancer center in the U.S. for 2015-16.
+BWH has long been hailed as a leading medical destination, as evidenced by its continuous ranking for 24 straight years in U.S. News & World Report’s “Honor Roll of America’s Best Hospitals.”
+The publication also ranked the Dana-Farber/Brigham and Women’s Cancer Center fourth best cancer center in the nation for 2016-17.

 Sugarbaker pioneered the extrapleural pneumonectomy (EPP) surgery for pleural mesothelioma a primary treatment option that has helped extend the lives of thousands of patients.
 He left Brigham and Women’s in 2014 to serve as director of the Lung Institute at Baylor College of Medicine.

-The treatment team at IMP embraces a multimodal approach, offering multiple treatment options and combinations for mesothelioma and other conditions.
-Specialists from all of the hospital’s affiliates contribute to patient care.
-IMP has made great inroads into the biology and target discovery of mesothelioma, including growth control, over-expressed genes and the expression of specific antigens.
-However, the program also stresses the need for improved approaches to mesothelioma diagnosis, pathology and treatments, and a better understanding of patient outcomes and patterns of recurrence.
+The treatment team at the IMP embraces a multimodal approach, offering multiple treatment options and combinations for mesothelioma and other conditions.
+Specialists from the hospital’s affiliates contribute to patient care.
+IMP has made great strides in the biology and target discovery of mesothelioma, including growth control, over-expressed genes and the expression of specific antigens.
+The program also stresses the need for improved approaches to mesothelioma diagnosis, pathology and treatments, and a better understanding of patient outcome and patterns of recurrence.

-IMP also is a center for mesothelioma research, with scientists from multiple backgrounds collaborating to improve future therapies and learn more about the cancer and its causes.
-Since 1993, these research collaborations have resulted in a wide array of individual and joint publications.
+Researchers from multiple backgrounds collaborate to improve future therapies and learn more about the cancer and its causes.
+Since 1993, these research collaborations have resulted in an array of individual and joint publications.

 In 2003, Brigham and Women’s promoted its close affiliation with the Dana-Farber Cancer Institute by creating the Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), a new name for the integrated cancer services provided at both facilities.
 Today, the center is a national leader in cancer care and research.

-Mesothelioma patients at DF/BWCC can expect the highest quality of care from leading cancer specialists at Dana-Farber and Brigham and Women’s.
-The affiliation between the centers allows them to collaborate and share crucial knowledge and resources.
+Mesothelioma patients at the joint center can expect the highest quality of care from leading cancer specialists at Dana-Farber and Brigham and Women’s.
+The affiliation between both centers allows them to collaborate and share crucial knowledge and resources.
 This level of teamwork not only bolsters research, but also helps many patients meet with all of their specialists in one visit.

-Past clinical trials at BWH that have improved our understanding of mesothelioma and lung cancer include:
+Past clinical trials at BWH that improved our understanding of mesothelioma and lung cancer include:

 View our resources for patients and familiesGet Help Today